 Black women’s counterstrategies of representation involve at times attempting to play the stereotype in order to reverse or go beyond it.
 At other times they offer alternative, more complex images of black sexuality, or they may refuse the roles altogether.5

 For example, porn star Angel Kelly was one of the first Black women to win an exclusive contract from an adult film production company in the 1980s.
 Kelly describes how she had to deal with stereotypes and was pressured into playing a voodoo woman, though she didn’t want to play it.
 Even when the company decided not to air, they still took the scenes and put it in another film.
 Thus Black women must struggle with the power of the industry over the body.

 Erotic Sovereignty and Sexual Agency

-Miller-Young describes erotic sovereignity as a process wherein sexual subjects aspire and move toward self-rule, collective affiliation, and intimacy in opposition to the territorializing power of the dominant state and society.
-This process uses racialized sexuality to assert a complicated notion of subjecthood that includes the constraints of social stigma, stereotypes, stratification, policing, divestment, segregation and exploitation facilitated by neoliberalism.
+Miller-Young describes erotic sovereignty as a process wherein sexual subjects aspire and move toward self-rule, collective affiliation, and intimacy in opposition to the territorializing power of the dominant state and society.
+This process uses racialized sexuality to assert a complicated notion of subjecthood that includes the constraints of social stigma, stereotypes, stratification, policing, divestment, segregation, and exploitation facilitated by neoliberalism.